Navigating Securities Regulation

 - CSA Investor Alert: Caution urged for Canadians investing with crypto-asset trading platforms

-Many ideas go beyond borders.
-We work with other regulators to improve access to opportunities for both fintechs and investors on a national and international level.
+Technological innovation transcends borders; therefore we work with other regulators to improve access to opportunities for both Fintech firms and investors on a national and international level.

 CSA Regulatory Sandbox

-Similar to OSC LaunchPad, the CSA Regulatory Sandbox provides fintechs with an opportunity to test their products, services and applications on a time-limited basis – but throughout the Canadian market.
-The OSC is an active and key partner in this sandbox.
+The CSA Regulatory Sandbox provides fintech firms with an opportunity to test their products, services and applications on a time-limited throughout the Canadian market.

 Global Financial Innovation Network

 The GFIN seeks to provide a more efficient way for innovative firms to interact with regulators, helping them navigate between countries as they look to scale new ideas.
-This includes a pilot for firms wishing to test innovative products, services or business models across more than one jurisdiction.
+This includes a cross-border testing program for firms wishing to test innovative products, services or business models across more than one jurisdiction.
 It also aims to create a new framework for co-operation between financial services regulators on innovation related topics, sharing different experiences and approaches.

-Following a consultation in August 2018 on the role the GFIN should play in delivering its objectives, including the tools it will use [Consultation paper], the GFIN has finalised terms of reference for governance and membership of the group [Terms of Reference] and confirmed 3 primary functions:
+Following a consultation in August 2018 on the role the GFIN should play in delivering its objectives, including the tools it will use, the GFIN has finalised terms of reference for governance and membership of the group and confirmed 3 primary functions: